 The decision regarding which modules students will study is made using academic performance data and in consultation with the Leader of Learning, Mathematics and class teachers.
 In Year 11 students will be entered for M2/M3 or M4 and in Year 12 M6/M7 or M8.
 Students will always be entered for the module which provides the best opportunity to achieve the highest possible grade.

 Information Communication Technology (ICT)

 A qualification in ICT is a compulsory element of the KS4 curriculum.
-In order to maximise success for all students we provide three distinct ICT qualifications according to their pathway.
+In order to maximise success for all students the following qualifications are available to each pathway.